What is travel soccer?

 Teams generally begin training towards the end of August.
 It's best to consult your child's coach for further details pertaining to pre-season and winter training sessions.
 DC Stoddert Soccer obtains permits from the D.C.
 Department of Parks and Recreation to utilize public athletic fields for team events.
 Permits tend to be issued in early to mid-August and again in late March prior to the spring season.
 This information is then passed along by members of the club's management team to members of the technical staff to disseminate to their respective players and family members.

-Note: The annual fee does not include the cost of purchasing required team uniforms, tournament fees, and other training expenses that are a part of the year-long commitment expected of the player to his/her team.
+Further details on annual player fees will be announced in the coming weeks.
+Parents should be advised that the annual fee does not include uniforms, tournament fees, and other training expenses that are a part of the year-long commitment expected of the player to their team.
 These additional expenses will be adjusted in accordance with the developmental goals and objectives established by the club for each team within a respective age group.
 As such, some teams will train more and participate in additional tournaments and/or events.
-The expenses attributed to these inputs will be allocated on a a per player basis and assigned as an additional cost when the player accepts a roster invitation by a member of the DC Stoddert Soccer Travel Program Technical Staff to join a travel team for the 2016-17 school year.
+The expenses attributed to these inputs will be allocated on a per player basis and assigned as an additional cost when the player accepts a roster invitation by a member of the DC Stoddert Soccer Travel Program Technical Staff to join a travel team for the 2016-17 school year.

 - 2-3 practices a week